Plasmonic focus * Plasmonic headlines * Metallic nanoparticles * Nanorice * Nanoshells * Photonic structures based on metal nanoparticles

 Photonic crystals of metallic particles

 Back at the end of the last "millenium", the dominant method in the photonic band structure calculations was the plane wave method and associated with it the MIT Photonic-Bands (MPB) package.
 However, on using the above methods, it was impossible to deal with a dispersion of the dielectric function.
-The first photonic band structure calculations by taking into account the full material dispersion and using the real material data for photonic crystals of metallic inclusions have been performed on using a photonic KKR method in the articles listed below:
+The first photonic band structure calculations by taking into account the full material dispersion and using the real material data for photonic crystals of metallic inclusions have been performed on using 2D and 3D variants of the photonic KKR method in the articles listed below.

 References: